diamondburned/arikawa/README.md

 custom remote or local state storage.
 - No code generation: just so the library is a lot easier to maintain.

+## You-should-knows

+- The bot will fatally exit if it fails to reconnect to the Gateway after a certain amount of times.
+This is changeable in `gateway.WSFatal`, or `(*Gateway).FatalLog`.

 ## Testing

 The package includes integration tests that require `$BOT_TOKEN`.
 To run these